Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 The practice is a leading contributor in primary care research.

 Pioneer has achieved an outstanding CQC rating for all three of its sites and is Innovation of the Year Award Winners, for Best use of Technology and Merger of the Year.

-The practice is part of the North and West Locality, Northern Arc Cluster with Shirehampton, Southmead and Henbury.
+The practice is part of the North and West Locality, Northern Arc PCN with Shirehampton, Southmead and Henbury.